antonfirsov/docs/2023/10-Oct/dotnet-8-rc2/dotnet-8-rc2.md

 #### After Tensor Primitives

 `TensorPrimitives` simplifies these choices.
-If you just need a handful of operations, you don't need to take on an external dependency into your project.
+If you just need a handful of operations, you don't need to take on a large external dependency into your project.

 ```csharp
 using System.Numerics.Tensors;